andrewchambers/hm3/README.md

 # hm3

 A *vapourware* minimalist statically typed 'glue language' that can be embedded in C/C++/Rust projects.
-The language aims to capture the essence of the [lua](https://www.lua.org) and [janet](https://janet-lang.org) runtimes and combine it with a language that is inspired by [standard ML](https://en.wikipedia.org/wiki/Standard_ML).
+The implementation aims to capture the essence of the [lua](https://www.lua.org) and [janet](https://janet-lang.org) runtimes and combine it with a language that is inspired by [standard ML](https://en.wikipedia.org/wiki/Standard_ML).

 The project is for fun and learning, though help is wanted if you are able.